- Solutions

 • Driving product innovation

-Of course, the best wholesale distributors also use data for operational efficiency.
+Of course, the best wholesale distribution businesses also use data for operational efficiency.
 This focus on data and strategic priorities makes wholesale distributors more agile and able to balance operational realities with insights to drive growth.

 Innovation has not traditionally been an emphasis for wholesale distributors, which focus primarily on logistics within their ecosystem.
 As the industry looks for new sources of growth, however, top wholesale distributors are using management innovation for additional revenue streams and novel business models.

-This is a key difference between wholesale distributors that are modernizing and those that are falling behind.
+This is a key difference between wholesalers that are modernizing and those that are falling behind.
 While nearly all of the best-run wholesale distributors say they use innovation well or very well, according to IDC research, only 8 percent of distributors that are struggling say the same thing.

-Wholesale distributors are using a range of new technologies to foster this innovation, including:
+Wholesale distributors are using a range of new software and technologies to foster this innovation, including:

 • Mobile devices that can execute all core business functions